-Most companies and businesses today have a presence in the various social media sites such as Facebook, Twitter, LinkedIn, Google+ and YouTube, among other platforms.
-Integrating social media with your website will help you maximize on the power of social media.
+Most companies and businesses today have a presence in various social media sites such as Facebook, Twitter, LinkedIn, and YouTube, among other platforms.
+Integrating social media with your website will help you maximize the power of social media.
 Not only will you receive high traffic, but you will be sure the traffic you are getting is the traffic you are targeting.

 Add your social media content to your website

-Another way of integrating your social media to your website is adding a Twitter or Facebook feed or other social media content to your home page.
-The advantages of this include new and fresh content, and also a chance for visitors to get some insight into what you are doing on other platforms besides your website.
+Another way of integrating your social media into your website is adding a Twitter or Facebook feed or other social media content to your home page.
+The advantages of this include new and fresh content and a chance for visitors to get some insight into what you are doing on other platforms besides your website.
 On that note, only put up-to-date social media platforms, you don’t want your viewers to see that you haven’t posted on Facebook for over 6 months!
 If your visitors see interesting content they will be more willing to visit your social media profiles and connect with you.

 Include share buttons with the content you create

-Whether you create a blog, a whitepaper, or promotion, you should include social sharing buttons if it makes sense for your business.
+Whether you create a blog, a whitepaper, or a promotion, you should include social sharing buttons if it makes sense for your business.
 This is important because it increases the chances of your message going viral.
-You can choose what you would want your viewers to share or recommend on social media and add a button that permits them to spread your word.
-85% of fans of brands on Facebook recommend brands to others, compared to 60% of average users2.
+You can choose what you want your viewers to share or recommend on social media and add a button that permits them to spread your word.
+85% of fans on Facebook recommend brands to others, compared to 60% of average users2.
 You should not “litter” share buttons all over the place.
-Only include them on information that will be of value to you if shared.
+Only include them in information that will be of value to you if shared.

 Link your website content to your social media profiles